 A career in English language teaching isn’t one-size-fits-all, and the more you understand about ESL and EFL the more likely you are to be successful in your job.
 These days most language classrooms are “full immersion” classrooms: this means that only the language being studied is used.

-In the English classroom, then, students only use English.
-Whether teaching ESL (English as a Second Language) or EFL (English as a Foreign Language), schools do not expect English teachers to be bilingual.
+In the English classroom, whether teaching ESL (English as a Second Language) or EFL (English as a Foreign Language), the focus is on English language learners.
+Schools don’t require English teachers to be bilingual.
 In fact, a quick scan of the jobs on English teaching job sites such as TEFL.com or companies such as English First shows that pretty much NO entry-level jobs require you to be bilingual.

-The further you wish to advance in your language-teaching career, the more proficiency in a second language can help.
+As you strive to progress in your language-teaching career, developing strong language proficiency in a second language becomes increasingly advantageous.

 Why don’t ESL teachers need to be bilingual?